Shimoyama incident: Disappearance

-On the morning of the next day, 5 July, Shimoyama left his home in Ōta, Tokyo around 8:20.
+On the morning of the next day, 5 July, Shimoyama left his home in Ōta, Tokyo around 8:20 in his 1941 Buick.
 On his way to work, he instructed the driver to stop at the Mitsukoshi Department Store in Nihonbashi.
 Having arrived at the store before its opening, they returned to a Chiyoda Bank office (now The Bank of Tokyo-Mitsubishi UFJ) in front of Tokyo Station.
 They then followed a circuitous route back to the Mitsukoshi store.
 Around 9:37 AM, Shimoyama again got out of the official car, telling the driver to wait for five minutes, and quickly entered the Mitsukoshi.
 This was the last he was heard from.

 Normally, Shimoyama arrived at JNR headquarters before 9 AM and was greeted by his secretary.
 On the day of his disappearance, in the tense atmosphere of impending personnel cutbacks, there was an important meeting scheduled at 9 AM.
 His failure to arrive, after confirming from home that he would be there, caused a great stir at JNR headquarters, and the police were contacted.
 The investigation began as a missing persons case.
 On 6 July, past 12:30 AM, Shimoyama's dismembered body was found on the Jōban Line between Kita-Senju Station and Ayase Station in Adachi.
 Shimoyama had been hit by a train.

 After the disappearance, an individual fitting Shimoyama's description was reported seen first in the Mitsukoshi department store in Nihonbashi, then riding on a Ginza Line subway train bound for Asakusa Station.
 In the Mitsukoshi store, many people reported having seen him.

 After 1:40 PM, the individual spoke with a station attendant at Tobu Railway's Gotanno Station in Adachi, close to where the body was discovered.
 Following that, from 2 PM until some time past 5 PM, he stopped at Matsuhiro Ryokan, close to the station.
 There were many reports of a man with Shimoyama's height and clothing walking south along the Tōbu Isesaki Line from 6 PM until after 8 PM from Gotanno toward the spot in which the body was found.